dmlc/gluon-nlp/docs/get_started/data_api.rst

    :alt: alternate text
    :align: center

-With this strategy, we partition data in buckets of size `batch_size * mult`, where `mult` is a multiplier to determine the bucket size.
+With this strategy, we partition data to a number of buckets with size `batch_size * mult`, where `mult` is a multiplier to determine the bucket size.
 Each bucket contains `batch_size * mult` elements.
 The samples inside each bucket are sorted based on sort_key and then batched.

 .. code:: python